SouthFrank/Note_Taking/WebDev/Modules, npm, Bundlers, Transpilers/ES6 Module.md

 We can configure webpack to use `babel-loader` by editing the `webpack.config.js` file as follows:
 ![[Pasted image 20231119162758.png]]
 This syntax looks confusing, but fortunately it's not something we'll be editing often.
-Basically, we are telling webpack to look for an .js files (excluding ones in the `node_modules` folder) and apply babel transpilation using `babel-loader` with the `@babel/preset-env` preset.
+Basically, we are telling webpack to look for any .js files (excluding ones in the `node_modules` folder) and apply babel transpilation using `babel-loader` with the `@babel/preset-env` preset.

 Now that everything's set up, we can start writing ES2015 features in our JavaScript.
 Here's an example of an ES2015 template string in the `index.js` file:
 ![[Pasted image 20231119164151.png]]